irishdan/ResponsiveImageBundle/README.md

 {{ image }}
 ```

-To generate a picture element the style manager service is used again.
+To generate a picture element the style manager service is used.
 ```
 $this->get('responsive_image.style_manager')->generatePictureImage($image, 'thumb_picture');
 ```